The Coding Limits of Robust Watermarking for Generative Models: Introduction

 Watermarking is one of the most promising strategies for meeting this challenge~\cite{US23,EU24}.
 The idea is to embed a secret, imperceptible pattern into model outputs at generation time, enabling later verification by anyone with the appropriate key.
 Ideally, a watermark should be robust, surviving even substantial adversarial editing, while also being undetectable to those without the key and leaving the original content unchanged in quality or meaning~\cite{Aaronson22,Kirchenbauer_23,C:ChrGun24}.

-\ifconf Recent work by~\citet{C:ChrGun24} \else Recent work by Christ and Gunn~\cite{C:ChrGun24} \fi formalized cryptographic watermarking using pseudorandom error-correcting codes (PRCs), showing that such watermarks can be both undetectable and robust to significant amounts of tampering.
-But their results naturally lead to a deeper question: what are the true limits of robustness for any cryptographically grounded watermark?
-Is there a universal barrier that no watermarking scheme, however cleverly designed, can overcome?
+Recent work by Christ and Gunn~\cite{C:ChrGun24} formalized cryptographic watermarking using pseudorandom error-correcting codes (PRCs), showing that such watermarks can be both undetectable and robust to significant amounts of tampering.
+But their results naturally lead to a deeper question: within such cryptographically grounded, coding-based frameworks, what are the true limits of robustness?
+Is there an unconditional barrier that no watermarking scheme of this form can overcome?

 This question has been explored from two sides.
-On one side, the ``Watermarks in the Sand" (WiTS) work~\cite{zhang2023watermarks,zhang2024watermarks} showed that any sufficiently robust watermark is, in principle, vulnerable: if an adversary has enough power, especially access to quality and perturbation oracles, it can eventually erase any watermark without degrading content quality.
+On one side, the ``Watermarks in the Sand'' (WiTS) work~\cite{zhang2023watermarks,zhang2024watermarks} showed that any sufficiently robust watermark is, in principle, vulnerable: if an adversary has enough power, especially access to quality and perturbation oracles, it can eventually erase any watermark without degrading content quality.
 However, WiTS leaves open the concrete thresholds for robustness that efficient watermarking schemes can actually achieve.
-On the other side, PRC-based schemes demonstrate the power of current cryptographic techniques but do not establish whether their level of robustness is the best possible.
+On the other side, PRC-based schemes demonstrate the power of current cryptographic techniques but do not establish whether their level of robustness is the best possible in the coding sense.

 In this paper, we bring these perspectives together.
-We introduce a conceptually simple abstraction, the \emph{messageless secret-key code}, which crystallizes the core challenges and possibilities of cryptographic watermarking.
-Using this notion, we prove a tight information-theoretic threshold: no watermark, regardless of computational assumptions, can reliably survive if more than half of the encoded bits are altered in the binary case.
-More generally, for a $q$-ary alphabet, the limit is $(1-1/q)$ of the encoded symbols.
+We introduce a simple abstraction, the \emph{zero-bit tamper-detection code}, which we use as a minimal model for cryptographic watermarking based on pseudorandom codes.
+This notion can be viewed as the zero-bit specialization of a PRC equipped with an explicit tamper-detection predicate, and it captures the main coding issues that arise in such watermarking schemes.
+Using this notion, we prove a tight unconditional threshold on robustness to independent symbol corruption in this model: no scheme realizing a zero-bit tamper-detection code can reliably survive if more than half of the encoded bits are altered in the binary case.
+More generally, for a $q$-ary alphabet the corresponding limit is $(1-1/q)$ of the encoded symbols.
 Conversely, for any small constant $\delta$, we give explicit constructions that approach these limits, providing robustness up to just under half of the bits (for binary) or just under $(1-1/q)$ (for $q$-ary) of the symbols changed.